risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 );
 ```

-Syntax for creating a CDC table based on the shared source.
+Below is the syntax for creating a CDC table based on the shared source.
 Note that a primary key is required and must be consistent with the upstream table.

 ```sql
 CREATE TABLE [ IF NOT EXISTS ] table_name (